spatiotemporal-data/spatiotemporal-data.github.io/climate/water-vapor.md

 ## About the Dataset

 Imagine having the ability to observe water vapor behavior on a global scale, month by month, over a span of more than two decades.
 Thanks to the dedicated work of Leandro Parente, Rolf Simoes, and Tomislav Hengl, such a dataset exists.
-The Monthly Aggregated Water Vapor MODIS MCD19A2 (1 km) dataset takes us on an illuminating journey into Earth’s water vapor patterns from 2000 to 2022.
+The dataset takes us on an illuminating journey into Earth’s water vapor patterns from 2000 to 2022.

 ### The Power of Water Vapor Data